Contextualized Representations Using Textual Encyclopedic Knowledge: -enriched Representations

-\paragraph{Training Objective} We pretrain a deep Transformer using a masked language model objective ~\cite{devlin-etal-2019-bert} after initializing the parameters with pretrained RoBERTa weights.
-We follow improvements in SpanBERT ~\cite{joshi2019spanbert} and mask spans with lengths sampled from a geometric distribution in the entire input ($X$ and $B$).
+\paragraph{Training Objective} We continue pretraining a deep Transformer using the MLM objective~\cite{devlin-etal-2019-bert} after initializing the parameters with pretrained RoBERTa weights.
+Following improvements in SpanBERT~\cite{joshi2019spanbert}, we mask spans with lengths sampled from a geometric distribution in the entire input ($X$ and $B$).
 We use a single segment ID, and remove the next sentence prediction objective which has been shown to not improve performance~\cite{joshi2019spanbert,liu2019roberta} for multiple tasks including QA.

-We evaluate two methods building textual-knowledge enriched representations for QA, differing in the pretraining approach used: (a) TEK$_{F}$ which uses TEK-enriched representations, finetuned for QA starting from parameters pretrained with the standard RoBERTa method, and (b) TEK$_{PF}$, our full approach, which finetunes TEK-enriched QA representations initialized with our TEK-augmented text pretraining method.
-The subscript $P$ stands for pretraining and $F$ stands for finetuning.
-The next sections describe our experimental study, which focuses on assessing the novel aspects of the representations on multiple reading comprehension tasks.
+We evaluate two methods building textual-knowledge enriched representations for QA differing in the pretraining approach used: \paragraph{TEK$_{PF}$} Our full approach TEK$_{PF}$~\footnote{The subscripts $P$ and $F$ stand for pretraining and finetuning, respectively. } consists of two stages: (a) 200K steps of TEK-pretraining on Wikipedia starting from the RoBERTa checkpoint, and (b) finetuning and doing inference on RC-contexts augmented with TEK background. \paragraph{TEK$_{F}$} TEK$_{F}$ replaces the first specialized pretraining stage in TEK$_{PF}$ with 200K steps for standard single-document-context pretraining for a fair comparison with \ourmodel, but follows the same finetuning regimen.